by Tammy Taylor~

 So after he’s moved the 4 frames to the new empty deep hive box, he’ll replace the frames he removed with empty frames.
 And to the new hive box he’ll add 4 empty frames and a feeder.
 He’ll be feeding 1 part sugar dissolved into 1 part water to help the new hive along.

 But we expect both the existing hive as well as the new split should be able to bounce back quickly & start filling the empty frames with brood and honey.

-We’ll check the new hives in about 4 weeks to see if there’s a new queen in the new hive that’s laying.
+We’ll check the new hives in about 4 weeks to see if both contain a queen.
 The new split hive probably won’t be ready for a honey super box expansion yet, but we’ll put honey super boxes on the existing hives so they can begin filling it with honey for our harvest.
 In this part of NE Texas our honey harvest is usually the first week of July.

 Wish us luck!

 - Expanding The Langstroth Hive

 And Much More!

 (You can see ALL our posts about beekeeping HERE)

 C’mon by & sit a spell!
 Come hang out at our Facebook Page .
 It’s like sitting in a front porch rocker with a glass of cold iced tea.
 There are lots of good folks sharing!
 And you can also follow along on Pinterest, Twitter or Instagram

 If you’d like to receive an email when a new blog post goes live,